 Tip 4: Get the Movements Right

 The movements and positions you’re in will be crucial in learning how to ski backward.
-The general position is similar skiing forward and backward, except you will want one ski a little more forward than the other.
+The general position is similar to skiing forward and backward, except you will want one ski a little more forward than the other.

 Scissoring your legs back and forth (alternating which leg is forward) will allow you to not only carve going backward but also be able to easily look over your shoulder.